Creating a first scenario

 When you run several scenarios for an application, they will be executed sequentially!
 Each application can only have 1 active (running) scenario.
 Launching the same scenario again while it is still running will result in it being queued.
 Doing this again will not queue another run since there is already one in the queue for that particular scenario.

-Tasks within a scenario are also executed sequentially.
+Actions within a scenario are also executed sequentially.
 When a task is set to run on multiple instances of a stack item, this task is executed in parallel, so on all instances simultaneously.

 Webhooks